wehttamclan/black_thursday/README.md

 ## Project Overview

-This is a system that is able to load, parse, search, and execute business intelligence queries against the data from a typical e-commerece business.
+This is a system that is able to load, parse, search, and execute business intelligence queries against the data from a typical e-commerce business.

 The project has two parts; data and analysis.